caffedrine/scaleway-whmcs/README.md

 More specifically, this module allow you to resell Scaleway servers, without manually work!

-Current fratures:
-+Works for servers located on Paris, as it was only location when first written module;

-Future work:
--Possibility to customize servers;
--Images manipulating (backup, clone interlinking, s.a);

 Go to wiki for installation and how to use: https://github.com/caffedrine/scaleway-whmcs/wiki